Ed Asner: 2010–2021: Later roles

+2021–present: Posthumous releases

-At the time of his death in 2021, Asner had completed several roles in a number of TV series and films that were released posthumously, including three works released on the Disney+ streaming service, he reprised his voice as Carl Fredricksen from the Pixar film Up in the streaming animated series Dug Days, which premiered just three days after his death, Asner played the role of Claude in the Halloween special Muppets Haunted Mansion, and provided the voice of Grandpa Heffley in the 2022 animated film adaptation Diary of a Wimpy Kid: Rodrick Rules, released over a year after his death.
-These were all dedicated to his memory.
-The releases of Asner's upcoming projects on what would become his final roles are yet to be announced, but still in post-production.
+Asner had completed several roles in a number of TV series and films at the time of his death in August 2021, including three of his final productions released posthumously on the Disney+ streaming service.
+He returned to reprise his voice role as Carl Fredricksen from the Pixar film Up in the Disney+ animated miniseries of shorts Dug Days (2021), which was the first to premiere, just three days after his death.
+Asner's cameo appearance as the Ghost of Claude in the Halloween special Muppets Haunted Mansion (2021) was posthumous, and he provided the voice of Grandpa Heffley in the Disney+ animated film adaptation Diary of a Wimpy Kid: Rodrick Rules (2022), released over a year after his death.
+The final short film in the Dug Days series, Carl's Date, which includes Asner's recorded voice-over performance as Carl Fredricksen, did not premiere on Disney+, but it was released separately in theaters along with the Pixar animated feature film Elemental on June 16, 2023, nearly two years after his death and also served as the finale of the Up franchise.
+These were Asner's last acting works overall for Disney and were all dedicated to his memory.

+Asner also appeared posthumously in Deadly Draw (2023), A Fargo Christmas Story (2023), and Altered Reality (2024).
+At least two other projects, which would include Asner's final film roles, have yet to announce release dates: Scarlett (a television drama film) and Unplugged (an animated film).

 Activism

 Politics

-Asner served two terms as president of the Screen Actors Guild, in which capacity during the 1980s he opposed United States policy in Central America, working closely with the Alliance for Survival.
 He played a prominent role in the 1980 SAG strike.
 He was also active in a variety of other causes, such as the movement to free Mumia Abu-Jamal and the movement to establish California One Care, single-payer health care in California, for which he created a television advertisement.
 He endorsed Dennis Kucinich in the 2004 United States presidential election, and Barack Obama during the 2008 United States presidential election.
 He was formerly a member of the Democratic Socialist Organizing Committee (DSOC) and was a member of DSOC's successor, the Democratic Socialists of America.